bitcoinbrisbane/BitPoker/README.md

 5. The hand inputs are then excuted on the Etherum network for the pot to be awarded

 Less use of Etherum

 1. Players connect to each other via P2P
-2. A player either looks to join a table with game paramaters
+2. A player either looks to join a table and reviews the contract
 3. A palyer can choose to start a table be defining a table contract
 4. Tables should also broad cast their game, status and number of current players to other tables
 5. Leaving the table (closing the channel)